On the arity gap of polynomial functions: Functions determined by and the arity gap of polynomial functions over fields of characteristic

 \begin{example} Let $q$ be an odd prime power, and let $f$ be the polynomial function

 over $\GF(q)$, where $\frac{1}{2}$ stands for the multiplicative inverse of $2 = 1 + 1$ (it exists, since $\GF(q)$ is of odd characteristic).
 Let us identify the first two variables of $f$:

-since $x_1^q = x_1$ holds identically in $f$.
+since $x_1^q = x_1$ holds identically in $\GF(q)$.
 We see that $x_1$ becomes an inessential variable, and $\ess \minor{f}{2}{1} = n - 2$.
 This together with the total symmetry of $f$ shows that $\gap f = 2$.

-Suppose that $f$ is a sum of at most $(n - 1)$-ary functions.
-By Fact~\ref{fact:field}, these functions can be written as polynomials.
-This implies that every monomial of $f$ involves at most $n - 1$ variables.
-However, this is clearly not the case, as the expansion of $f$ involves the monomial $x_1^{q - 1} \cdots x_n^{q - 1}$, which will not be cancelled by any other monomial.
-This contradiction shows that $f$ cannot be expressed as a sum of at most $(n - 1)$-ary functions. \end{example}
+Suppose that $f$ is a sum of functions of arity at most $n - 1$.
+By Fact~\ref{fact:field}, these functions are polynomial.
+This implies that every monomial of $P_f$ involves at most $n - 1$ variables.
+However, this is clearly not possible, as the expansion of the right side of \eqref{eq:expansion} is a canonical polynomial that involves the monomial $x_1^{q - 1} \cdots x_n^{q - 1}$, which will not be cancelled by any other monomial.
+This contradiction shows that $f$ cannot be expressed as a sum of functions of arity at most $n - 1$. \end{example}